babaYaga-og/iniParser/README.md

 (Special thanks to the generous folks at discord who helped me when I faced numerous challenges.)
 # Usage:
 ## Example:
-I still have some work to do so this code will not work for now...

 ```cpp
 #include <iostream>
 #include <fstream>